NVP12/Dynamic-Visual-SLAM/README.md

 ## 📌 Overview

-This project implements a robust **Visual SLAM pipeline** capable of operating in **dynamic environments**, where moving objects (e.g., people, vehicles) can interfere with traditional feature-based localization and mapping.
-By detecting and filtering dynamic objects, the system maintains accurate localization and map consistency.
-The given photo above is an architectural building in the University of Minnesota, where we performed our first milestone using the Visual SLAM algorithm where only static feautures were present.
+SLAM (Simultaneous Localization and Mapping) allows robots to create 2D/3D maps of environments while determining their location within these maps.
+While traditional SLAM techniques assume a static environment, this project aims to overcome that limitation by implementing a dynamic SLAM pipeline capable of excluding dynamic objects (such as people) from the map using semantic segmentation.

+The base framework used in this project is ORB-SLAM3, which has been extended by integrating the SegFormer semantic segmentation model from Nvidia.
+The result is an enhanced Visual SLAM algorithm that can filter out dynamic objects, ensuring better localization and more accurate mapping in dynamic environments.

 (**LOOK UP THE PRESENTATION LINK AT THE BOTTOM FOR A MORE INTUITIVE UNDERSTANDING**)

 > 🧠 Built during my graduate coursework at the University of Minnesota (CSCI 5561 - Computer Vision).
-> 🔍 Core modules include: ORB feature tracking, dynamic object detection using YOLO/Mask R-CNN, visual odometry, and bundle adjustment.
+> 🔍 Core modules include: ORB feature tracking, dynamic object detection using SegFormer, visual odometry, and bundle adjustment.

 For the owner: https://docs.google.com/document/d/1d98b0ul8DAbsA6pQdtcuoIs5RCLXsdhCS047mxy8j9w/edit?tab=t.0